Skip to content

 User Admin MONGODB_USER_ADMIN_USER MONGODB_USER_ADMIN_PASSWORD

-If you change credentials for the MONGODB_CLUSTER_MONITOR user, the cluster Pods will go into restart cycle, and the cluster can be not accessible through the mongos service until this cycle finishes.
+If you change credentials for the MONGODB_CLUSTER_MONITOR user, the cluster Pods will go into a restart cycle, and the cluster may not be accessible through the mongos service until this cycle finishes.

-In some situations it can be needed to reproduce system users in a bare-bone MongoDB.
-For example, that’s a required step in the migration scenarios to move existing on-prem MongoDB database to Kubernetes-based MongoDB cluster managed by the Operator.
-You can use the following example script which produces a text file with mongo shell commands to create needed system users with appropriate roles:
+In some situations, you may need to reproduce system users in a bare-bones MongoDB.
+For example, this is a required step in migration scenarios to move existing on-premises MongoDB databases to Kubernetes-based MongoDB clusters managed by the Operator.
+You can use the following example script that produces a text file with mongo shell commands to create the needed system users with appropriate roles:

 gen_users.sh